Dato' Bahaman: Origin

-Awards/Promotion
+Titles and roles

 Dato' Bahaman was appointed as one of the Orang Besar Berlapan ("8 traditional sub-chiefs") and was awarded the title name Dato Setia Perkasa Pahlawan Semantan for his leadership abilities as an admiral during the Pahang Civil War from 1857 to 1863.
 He was also rewarded for his assistance towards Tengku Kudin in the civil war in Selangor.

-Dato' Bahaman was later appointed as Orang Kaya Temerloh by Sultan Ahmad.
+Dato' Bahaman was later appointed as Orang Kaya Semantan by Sultan Ahmad.
 With that appointment, Dato' Bahaman was granted equal status as the Orang Besar Berempat ("4 traditional chiefs" or "magnates") and became the Sultan's close advisor.

 Semantan war

 British intervention in Pahang in the late 19th century soon caused the dissatisfaction of traditional magnates in the state.
 Tensions broke out in December 1890 when an E.A Wise, a British officer, set up a police station without prior permission in Lubuk Terua (in present day Temerloh constituency), which was within the fiefdom of Dato' Bahaman.

 When Hugh Clifford, commander of British officers in Pahang learned about the situation, he advised the Sultan to transfer Dato' Bahaman to another province while the British officers conduct an investigation.
 The Sultan immediately recalled Dato' Bahaman to Kuantan.
 However, Dato' Bahaman did not heed the order; the Sultan subsequently sacked him as Orang Kaya Semantan.

 The action of the Sultan angered Dato' Bahaman.
 He then ambushed C.E.M Deaborough in an attack near the Semantan River on 15 December 1891.
 Expecting arrest, Dato' Bahaman later learned that Deaborough's forces had lost retreated to Temerloh city.

 British forces in Pahang soon rallied their forces to quell the rebellion.
 Subsequently, a squadron led by Hugh Clifford and Tengku Mahmud attacked Kampung Kelubi which was the second stronghold of Dato' Bahaman.
 Here another battle happened between the British forces and Dato' Bahaman.
-The resulting battle was a lost for the British but a victory for Dato' Bahaman.
+The resulting battle was a loss for the British but a victory for Dato' Bahaman.